rev-net/memo/memo.md

 2. **What are the terms?:** Includes specifics of how you are invited to participate as investors, and an FAQ.
 3. **What do they look like?:** Illustrates the opportunity with examples and case studies.

-Inso doing, it'll also lay out the strategy for the future of Juicebox DAO ($JBX), whose upcoming Juicebox V4 protocol will host a fee collecting project modeled as a revnet using the $NANA ticker.
+Inso doing, it'll also lay out the strategy for the future of Juicebox DAO ($JBX), whose upcoming Juicebox V4 protocol will host a fee collecting project modeled as a revnet.

 ## Contents
 1. [Part 1 – What's the big deal?](#part-1--whats-the-big-deal)